 How it works

 With Google Ads, you are responsible for all aspects of your advertising campaign.
 You choose the keywords that can trigger your ads.
-You also determine a daily budget, how much to spend on each click and where your ads can appear.
-You'll pay only when someone clicks your ad.
+You also determine a daily budget, how much to spend on each click, and where your ads can appear.
+You’ll pay only when someone clicks on your ad.

 If you’re feeling unsure about choosing between Google Ads and AdWords Express, contact us by phone or email.
 We’ll help you find the product that’s right for you.